 HDD Power Down (Disable)

-Shuts down any IDE hard disk drives in the system after a period of inactivity.
-This time period is user-configurable to 1-15 Min or Disable.
-This feature does not affect SCSI hard drives.
+This shuts down any IDE hard disk drives in the system after a period of inactivity.
+This time period is user-configurable to 1-15 Mins or Disable.
+This feature does not affect SCSI hard disks.

 Suspend Mode (Disable)